R-Tharanka/R-Tharanka/README.md

 Lately, I’ve been expanding beyond JavaScript: diving into **Next.js** for blazing-fast, SEO-friendly web apps; mastering **Docker** for containerized workflows; and studying **software architecture** and **design patterns** so my systems scale and stand the test of time.
 When I’m not coding, you’ll catch me gaming or curating playlists to fuel my focus.

-I’m always open to new challenges — collaborating on open-source projects, tackling hackathon sprints, or swapping insights on cloud-native best practices.
+I’m always open to new challenges, collaborating on open-source projects, tackling hackathon sprints, or swapping insights on cloud-native best practices.
 Let’s build something great together!

 ---